 Clinical research is the “examination of biomedical or clinical” questions where human subjects participate in a study and it can take on many forms.

 Not all clinical research studies involve medical treatments or experimental therapies.
 Some include observational studies, in which people are followed over a period of time to determine health outcomes.
 It may also be used to determine the usefulness or safety of a new diagnostic procedure or drug treatment in the form of a clinical trial.
-Clinical research studies are planned in advance and follow a defined protocol plan.
+Clinical research studies follow a defined protocol plan.

-In order to participate in research, a person has to give informed consent.
-This will allow you to be a part of the clinical trial after having learned about the study (the purpose, risks, benefits, alternatives and expectations) and the chance to ask questions before agreeing to participate.
-When you give informed consent, you sign a document that describes the rights of the participants as well as details of the study.
-The names of the investigators who are conducting the study and contact information are also included.
+In order to participate in research, a person must give informed consent.
+This allows one to be a part of the clinical trial after having learned about the study (the purpose, risks, benefits, alternatives and expectations) and had the chance to ask questions before agreeing to participate.
+When you give informed consent, you sign a document that describes the rights of the participants as well as details of the study, the names of the investigators who are conducting the study and contact information.

 Please note even if you decide to participate in a study, you may stop your participation at any time.